babel/babel/README.md

 ### Looking for support?

-For questions and support please visit our [discussion forum](https://discuss.babeljs.io/), sign up for our [Slack community](https://slack.babeljs.io/), or [StackOverflow](http://stackoverflow.com/questions/tagged/babeljs).
+For questions and support please visit join our [Slack Community](https://slack.babeljs.io/), ask a question on [Stack Overflow](http://stackoverflow.com/questions/tagged/babeljs), or ping us on [Twitter](https://twitter.com/babeljs/).

 ### Want to report a bug or request a feature?

-Read through our [CONTRIBUTING.md](https://github.com/babel/babel/blob/master/CONTRIBUTING.md) and fill out the issue template at [babel/issues](https://github.com/babel/babel/issues).
+Please read through our [CONTRIBUTING.md](https://github.com/babel/babel/blob/master/CONTRIBUTING.md) and fill out the issue template at [babel/issues](https://github.com/babel/babel/issues)!

-### Want to report an issue with [babeljs.io](https://babeljs.io) (the website)?
+### Want to report an issue with our website ([babeljs.io](https://babeljs.io))?

-For documentation and website issues please visit the [babel/website](https://github.com/babel/website) repo.
+For docs/website issues please visit the [babel/website](https://github.com/babel/website/issues).

 ### Want to contribute to Babel?

+Check out our [CONTRIBUTING.md](https://github.com/babel/babel/blob/master/CONTRIBUTING.md) to get started with setting up the repo.

-Check out our [CONTRIBUTING.md](https://github.com/babel/babel/blob/master/CONTRIBUTING.md).
-If you have already joined Slack, join our [#development](https://babeljs.slack.com/messages/development) channel!
+- If you have already joined Slack, join our [#development](https://babeljs.slack.com/messages/development) channel and say hi!

-You can also start by checking out the issues with the [help-wanted](https://github.com/babel/babel/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) label.
+- Checki out the issues with the [beginner-friendly](https://github.com/babel/babel/labels/beginner-friendly) and [help-wanted](https://github.com/babel/babel/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) label.

-Our discussions/notes/roadmap: [babel/notes](https://github.com/babel/notes)
+- Our discussions/notes/roadmap: [babel/notes](https://github.com/babel/notes)
-Our progress on TC39 proposals: [babel/proposals](https://github.com/babel/proposals)
+- Our progress on TC39 proposals: [babel/proposals](https://github.com/babel/proposals)

 ### How is the repo structured?